 First, just in case, I would like to remind why it is recommended to stay away from cheap plastic toys.

 The most dangerous toys you can have are the ones that have small magnets and “button” batteries – lithium-cell batteries.
 These terrify me.
-When my daughter was 2yo she was given a toy by some very well intentioned mother – as a gift – little plastic dolphin with a light in it.
+When my daughter was 2yo, she was given a toy by some very well-intentioned mother – as a gift – little plastic dolphin with a light in it.
 Thank God we quickly realised what it was and got rid of it.
 She could have easily opened it and got hold of the tiny battery.
 When swallowed by a child it can result in deadly tissue damage.
 This goes to show that parents have to be always diligent.
 There are many ways children can get access to magnets and “button” batteries.

 Often older children may have toys that contain small magnets.
-This may not be present danger to older children.
+This may not be a present danger to older children.
 However, younger siblings can be at risk of swallowing them, which can cause horrific damage to child’s stomach and internal organs.

 It is not uncommon to discover great finds for Montessori Practical Life activities in Dollar type stores.
-These have amazing choice of manipulatives, vases, bowls, plates, cups, craft items, etc. It is not a secret that these items come from China and are covered and made of toxic chemicals, such as phthalates, PVC, lead, BPA, and many other.
+These have a fantastic choice of manipulatives, vases, bowls, plates, cups, craft items, etc. It is not a secret that these items come from China and are covered and made of toxic chemicals, such as phthalates, PVC, lead, BPA, and many other.
 The danger is that we often work with young children who are prone to placing objects in the mouth.
 According to 2015 Dollar Store report

 81% of the products (133 out of 164) contained at least one hazardous chemical above levels of concern, and 49% of products contained two or more.
 Source